-Preparing Quaker pastors was the primary reason Earlham School of Religion was founded in 1960.
-Today, though ESR graduates minister in numerous professions, ESR graduates serve as pastors in every FUM yearly meeting that has pastoral meetings as well as some EFI yearly meetings.
-Still, Friends face a crisis created by a shortage of qualified, well educated, Quaker pastors.
-This proposal seeks $1,750,000 to endow the Pastoral Studies Program at Earlham School of Religion.
+Earlham School of Religion was founded in 1960 to prepare a new generation of Quaker pastors.
+Many serve as pastors in every Friends United Meeting (FUM) yearly meeting that has pastoral meetings as well as some Evangelical Friends Church International (EFI) yearly meetings.
+Yet, Friends face a crisis created by a shortage of qualified, well educated, Quaker pastors.

 - Elevate the pastoral studies faculty position through the creation of a named, endowed faculty chair.

 - Support an ESR-led discernment assistance program for meetings and Friends responding to calls to ministry.

 - Provide continuing education and renewal opportunities for Friends pastors building support networks.

 - Solidify the pastoral studies program for perpetuity as a permanent feature of the Master of Divinity program.

 Quaker Pastoral Ministry and ESR